Last lawsuit in Virginia boy’s septic tank drowning settled

 The Roanoke Times reports the order entered Wednesday in Pulaski County Circuit Court resolves the last legal case connected to the boy’s March 2015 death.

 Gary and Sharon Meadows owned the property where Noah died and were the remaining defendants in the wrongful death lawsuit.
-The order ending the case said that the couple admitted no liability for Noah’s death.
+The order ending the case said that the couple admitted no liability for the boy’s death.

 Noah disappeared from his family’s rented mobile home while his mother napped.
 He was found in a septic tank after a four-day search.